PundiAI/pundi-docs/pundi-aifx/delegators/delegator-cli-guide.md

 ### A Note on Gas and Fees

-Transactions on the f(x)Core network need to include a transaction fee in order to be processed.
+Transactions on the Pundi AIFX network need to include a transaction fee in order to be processed.
 This fee pays for the gas required to run the transaction.
 The formula is as such:

 ```
 fees = ceil(gas * gasPrices)